HiNala/next-boiler-plate/README.md

-# Next.js 15 Boilerplate
+# Next.js 15 Boilerplate with Supabase

-A modern, feature-rich boilerplate for SaaS applications built with Next.js 15, TypeScript, Supabase, and a dual UI strategy using shadcn/ui and Aceternity UI.
+A modern, feature-rich boilerplate for SaaS applications built with Next.js 15, TypeScript, Supabase, and Prisma.
+This project includes authentication, blog functionality, and subscription management out of the box.

 ## Features